 - Insurances

-- Licenses, permits and certifications
+- License renewals, permits and certifications

 Please note: The content of this post is meant for general information purposes only.
 Not all items mentioned can be claimed by all tradies.
 Purchase limits and allowances can affect claims as can certain circumstances.
 Your tax agent will advise you on what you can and can’t claim, in keeping with your own particular circumstances.